slashpai/prometheus-operator-examples/README.md

 kubectl port-forward pod/<pod-name> 8080
 ```

-If service exists/deployed as a Deployment
+If service exists/deployed as a Deployment and exposed it through service

 ```
 kubectl port-forward svc/<service-name> 8080